 At Hendershot Cowart P.C. our Houston attorneys have extensive experience helping appointed executors and administrators navigate the Texas estate administration process, including matters of probate and heirship.
 Call (713) 909-7323 or contact us online to discuss how we can help.

-When a person passes without a will, the estate becomes subject to intestacy law.
+When a person passes without a will in Texas, the estate becomes subject to intestacy law.
 Without a named executor, an administrator must be appointed.
 Estate administrators are typically agreed upon by the decedent’s heirs, and appointed by the court following a hearing.
 In Texas, there are certain people who cannot serve as administrators of an estate:

 - Disabled or incapacitated individuals